Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 Present these questions after initial investigation to guide modernization:

-1. “How would attackers target marketing agencies in today’s digital landscape?”
+1. “How would attackers target defense contractors in today’s digital landscape?”

 • Guide toward: Cloud collaboration platforms, social media intelligence, supply chain attacks